ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Set the tone for open brainstorming with great ideas pitch or an activity to build support of ideas in brainstorming.
 * Today the NTs enter the [ideation phase](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/1.3%20-%20HMW%20and%20ideation.pdf), using a how might we exercise to come up with two potential problem statements as a team.
 Check-in on where they're at in the process.
 Ensure that all perspectives are represented.
 * NTs started with the list app work, the first project.
-Ask for a volunteer to share where they're at open the floor to questions on the work.
+Ask for a volunteer to share where they're at and open the floor to questions on the work.

 #### Details